Checklist for Good Health

 - 1 workout session

 - No amount of trans fat is safe.
 It is unavoidable in a non-vegan diet.

 - Ignore the marketing label while buying whole grains.
 Look at the label if carbohydrates to fiber ratio are less than 5, its whole grain; otherwise it is not.

 - When buying processed food, buy food whose serving size in grams > amount of salt in milligrams per serving size.
 For example, if the serving size is 100 gms, buy it only if salt is less than 100 mg per serving size.

 - Sulfite preservatives cause ulcerative colitis.
 Avoid them.

-- Don’t buy anything whose ingredients include pyrophosphate or sodium triphosphate.
+- Don’t buy food containing pyrophosphate or sodium triphosphate.
 Coca-cola and chicken contain Phosphate to enhance color.
 High Phosphorus consumption causes kidney and heart failure.

 - Organic produce does not have more vitamins or minerals than inorganic.
 But organic food has more antioxidants and lower levels of toxic heavy metal and pesticides.
 Prefer organic if you can.

 - Colorful plant foods are higher in antioxidants.
 Red onion has 76% more antioxidants than White.
 Red cabbage may have 8 times more antioxidants than green.
 Kumquat, therefore, is the best citrus fruit since unlike orange, one can eat its colorful peel.
 Blue corn is better than yellow corn which has more antioxidants than white corn.
 Red quinoa is better than white quinoa.